carbon-language/carbon-lang/llvm/docs/ReportingGuide.rst

 After any incident, the advisory committee will make a report on the situation to the LLVM Foundation board.
 The board may choose to make a public statement about the incident.
-If that's the case, the identities of anyone involved will remain confidential unless instructed by those inviduals otherwise.
+If that's the case, the identities of anyone involved will remain confidential unless instructed by those individuals otherwise.

 Appealing
 =========